jun-uen0/articles/articles/algorithms/segment_tree/segment_tree_en.md

 print(seg_tree.range_max(3, 7))  # Should return 5

 ```
-## When should it be used
+## When should it be used?
-- When we want to need answer of range queries with efficient way
+- When we need efficient answers for range queries.
-- And also, update the element dynamically
+- When we need to update elements dynamically.

 ## How can this be applied to real-world problems?
-- Stock market analysis
+- Stock Market Analysis: Finding max/min prices in a time range.
-- Big data queries
+- Big Data Queries: Efficient range-based calculations.

 ## How does it compare with alternative approaches?
-Segment Tree vs. Fenwick Tree:
+### Segment Tree vs. Fenwick Tree:
-- Fenwick Tree is more simple.
-But it doesn't support dynamic updating.
+- Fenwick Tree (BIT) is simpler but doesn’t support range updates efficiently.
+- Segment Tree supports complex queries (max/min/sum/gcd, etc.).

-Segment Tree vs. Sparse Table:
+### Segment Tree vs. Sparse Table:
-- Sparse Table is faster than Segement Tree.
-0(1) vs. 0(log n)
+- Sparse Table is faster for queries (O(1) vs. O(log n)).
-- But Sparse Table support only static arrays.
+- But it only works for static data (no updates).

 ## When should I not use this algorithm?
-- Since Segment Tree use 0(2n) space complexity, I should not use it if I don't have memory enough.
-- If the element is not updated frequently, we should use the built-in method like max(). max() use only 0(n) space complexity.

-# AVL Tree

-# Applications (Real-World Use Cases)
-## How can this be applied to real-world problems?
-## How does it compare with alternative approaches?
-## When should I not use this algorithm?
+- High memory usage (O(2n)): Avoid if memory is limited.
+- If updates are rare: Just use max() in Python (O(n)) instead of building a Segment Tree.